 But we have the solutions at our fingertips.
-The cost of renewable energy has plummeted and is often cheaper than burning fossil fuels (the main cause of global warming).
-If we add in the tax breaks, cost of air pollution and other impacts of climate change, the economic case for rapid, transformative change is overwhelming.
+The cost of renewable energy has plummeted and is cheaper than burning fossil fuels (the main cause of global warming).
+If we add in the tax breaks oil and gas companies receive, the cost of air pollution and the huge impacts of climate change, the economic case for rapid, transformative change is overwhelming.

 Action on climate change